tum-i4/Aggregatio/ros/README.md

 ## Prerequisites

 We provide a virtual box image at XXXXXXXX where the required environment are all set up.
 If you choose to use the virtual image, use the user name: Ubuntu and password: ubuntu.
 Then you can directly jump to Step [3.
-Running the simulation and the system](#3.-running-the-simulation-and-the-system).
+Running the simulation and the system](#running-the-simulation-and-the-system).

 If you are using your own machine, before setting up and running the use cases make sure that:

 * You are using **Ubuntu 18.04**
 * You have **Java** installed.
 Follow the [Java installation](../subjective_logic/Installing Java.md) instructions to set up Java in your system.
 * **Python 2.7 and 3.6** working environments installed.
 Please, make sure that you have `pip` package installer in both environments, this will be useful to install other system dependencies.
 * **ROS** Melodic and **Gazebo** simulator are installed and running properly.
-If this is not the case, refer to the following instructions in [Installing ROS and Gazebo](#installing-ros-and-gazebo).
+If this is not the case, refer to the following instructions in [Installing ROS and Gazebo](#3-installing-ros-and-gazebo).

-## The rest of the README is structured in three major segments:
+## The rest of the README is structured in three major steps:

 1. Installing the required packages necessary for running the system
 2. Installing the system / cloning the source code